dcjones/isolator-paper/paper.md

 Salmon, Sailfish, and Kallisto), and compare wider variety methods.
 In this broader context it becomes clear that this separation is a consequence of the choice in estimators.
-Unmoderated maximum likelihood methods, though often quite accurate, consistently show lower consistency than methods that use MCMC and report posterior means or medians.
+Unmoderated maximum likelihood methods, though often quite accurate, frequently demonstrate lower consistency than methods that use MCMC sampling and report posterior means or medians.

-It is surprising then to see so little attention payed to producing reliable estimates of effect size.
-The recent work by Love et al on DESeq2, which developes a regularized logarithm transformation, effectively moderating effect size estimates, is an important and welcomed step towards taking effect size seriously.
-Yet DESeq2 is not able to do full isoform deconvolution and transcript expression estimates, as Isolator and the other tools evaluated here do.
+TODO: We should probably explain the other posterior mean methods have seemingly poor accuracy and isolator doesn't.
+They use uninformative priors, when really thre is no such thing.
+This leads into the next paragraph nicely.

 Fully Bayesian methods like the one presented here possess a degree of subjectivity that sometimes give researchers pause.
 Although we have found the